ebiyu/ebi_mpl/README.md

 ## Usage

-You can use the style by inserting line `plt.style.use("ebi_mpl.presentation")` at the beginning of your script.
+You can use the style by inserting line `plt.style.use("ebi_mpl.lab")` at the beginning of your script.

 Example: